dbj-data/dbj-dll-samples/readme.md

 RFP,          // the factory function pointer callback_)    // the callback where it is used
 ```
-Synopsis of its core explains succinctly the workings of DBJCS:
+Synopsis of its core explains succinctly the workings of DBJ DLL:

 ```cpp
 // try and load the dll